 Vertebral bodies are together connected by the intervertebral discs.
 The size of the vertebral body increases from L1 to L5.

 L5 vertebra has the heaviest body, smallest spinous process, and thickest transverse process.

-Epiphyseal ring is the cortical ring on discal surface of an vertebra.
-It acts as anchor to annulus fibrosus of disc and also serves as growth zone.
+The epiphyseal ring is the cortical ring on the distal surface of a vertebra.
+It acts as an anchor to annulus fibrosus of disc and also serves as growth zone.

 The surface within epiphyseal ring is covered by hyaline cartilage.

 Each vertebral arch is composed of

 - 7 bony processes held together by facet joints and ligaments